What is an RL Circuit?

 Before drawing the phasor diagram of series RL circuit, one should know the relationship between voltage and current in case of resistor and inductor.

-1. Resistor - In case of resistor the voltage and the current are in same phase or we can say that the phase angle difference between voltage and current is zero.
+In case of resistor, the voltage and the current are in same phase or we can say that the phase angle difference between voltage and current is zero.

-2. Inductor - In inductor the voltage and the current are not in phase.
-The voltage leads that of current by 90° or in other words voltage attains its maximum and zero value 90° before the current attains it.
+In inductor, the voltage and the current are not in phase.
+The voltage leads that of current by 90o or in other words, voltage attains its maximum and zero value 90o before the current attains it.

-For drawing the phasor diagram of series RL circuit follow the following steps:
+For drawing the phasor diagram of series RL circuit; follow the following steps:

 Step- III.
-We know that in inductor voltage leads current by 90° so draw VL (voltage drop across inductor) perpendicular to current phasor.
+We know that in inductor, voltage leads current by 90o, so draw VL (voltage drop across inductor) perpendicular to current phasor.

-Step- IV Now we have two voltages VR and VL.
+Step- IV.
+Now we have two voltages VR and VL.
 Draw the resultant vector(VG) of these two voltages.
-Such that
+Such as,

-CONCLUSION: In case of pure resistive circuit, the phase angle between voltage and current is zero and in case of pure inductive circuit phase angle is 90° but when we combine both Resistance and inductor, the phase angle of a series RL circuit is between 0o to 90º
+CONCLUSION: In case of pure resistive circuit, the phase angle between voltage and current is zero and in case of pure inductive circuit, phase angle is 90o but when we combine both resistance and inductor, the phase angle of a series RL circuit is between 0o to 90o.

 Impedance of Series RL Circuit

-The impedance of series RL circuit is defined as the total opposition to flow of AC current caused by resistance (R) and inductive reactance (XL) of the circuit .
-The impedance Z in ohms is given by
+The impedance of series RL circuit opposes the flow of alternating current.
+The impedance of series RL Circuit is nothing but the combine effect of resistance (R) and inductive reactance (XL) of the circuit as a whole.
+The impedance Z in ohms is given by,

 Series RL Circuit Analysis

-Step 1.Since the value of frequency and inductance are known so firstly calculate the value of inductive reactance XL: XL = 2πfL ohms
+Step 1.Since the value of frequency and inductor are known, so firstly calculate the value of inductive reactance XL: XL = 2πfL ohms.

 Step 2.
 From the value of XL and R, calculate the total impedance of the circuit which is given by

-In series RL circuit some energy is dissipated by the resistor and some energy is alternately stored and returned by inductor
+In series RL circuit, some energy is dissipated by the resistor and some energy is alternately stored and returned by the inductor-

-Power triangle for series RL circuit is as shown below
+Power triangle for series RL circuit is shown below,

-The electrical power factor cosθ is defined as ratio of true power to apparent power.
+The electrical power factor cosθ is defined as ratio of the true power to apparent power.

 Variation of Impedance and Phase Angle with Frequency

 The above diagram shows the impedance triangle.
 The base of this impedance triangle represents resistance.
-The resistance is independent of frequency so if frequency either increases or decreases resistance remains constant.
-The formulae for inductive reactance is XL = 2πfL so if frequency increases inductive reactance XL also increases and if inductive reactance increases total impedance of circuit also increases and this leads to variation in Phase angle θ with frequency.
-So in series RL circuit if frequency increases,
+The resistance is independent of frequency; so, if frequency increases or decreases, resistance remains constant.
+The formula for inductive reactance is XL = 2πfL.
+So, if frequency increases, inductive reactance XL also increases and if inductive reactance increases, total impedance of circuit also increases and this leads to variation in phase angle θ with frequency.
+So, in series RL circuit if frequency increases,

 We know that e ln x = x, so we get,